-New Year's Day Thanksgiving Day
+New Year's Day

+Labor Day

-Martin Luther King's Birthday Day after Thanksgiving
+Martin Luther King's Birthday Thanksgiving Day Presidents' Day Day after Thanksgiving

-Presidents' Day Christmas Eve

-Memorial Day Christmas Day

-Independence Day Veterans Day
+Memorial Day Christmas Eve Juneteenth Christmas Day Independence Day Veterans Day

-Labor Day -

 B. If one of the above listed holidays falls on Sunday, the following Monday shall be the holiday in lieu of the day observed.
 If one of the above-listed holidays falls on a Saturday, the preceding Friday shall be the holiday in lieu of the day observed.
-When the day on which a District holiday is observed on an employee's regularly scheduled day off, during the employee's regularly scheduled vacation, or if the General Manager requests the employee to work on that day, the employee shall be entitled to holiday pay of up to 8 hours.
+When the day on which a District holiday is observed on an employee's regularly scheduled day off, during the employee's regularly scheduled vacation, or if the General Manager requests the employee to work on that day, the worker shall be entitled to holiday pay of up to 8 hours.
 In addition, all actual hours required to be worked on a holiday shall be converted to vacation time at the rate of 1-1/2 times and added to the employee's vacation leave balance.